Bearer/bearer/docs/guides/privacy.md

 ## Privacy report output

 To get a better sense of what's included in the report, lets look at the output from the `juice-shop` example project.
 We've set the `--format` flag to `json` to make it more readable.
-If you're following along, you can run the following command.
+If you're following along, run the following command.

 ```bash
 bearer scan . --report privacy --format json
 ```

-If you have [jq](https://stedolan.github.io/jq/) installed, the following command will format the output for your to make it easier to browse.
+If you have [jq](https://stedolan.github.io/jq/) installed, it can format the output for your to make it easier to browse.

 ```bash
 bearer scan . --report privacy --format json | jq
 ```

 Here's a portion of the output.
-Notice that it's broken down into two main sets: *subjects* and *third_party*.
+Notice that it is broken down into two main sets: *subjects* and *third_party*.

 ```json
 {